Anees-Asif/AWS_and_Cloud_Computing/Linux/script_permissions_processes_notes.md

 ## Managing processes

-`ps` - Shows USERS processes, the ones we have started in the current session.
+`ps` - Shows USER processes, the ones we have started in the current session.

 **PID** - Process ID, unique identifier

-**TTY** - Terminal session that it is running within
+**TTY** - Terminal session that the process is running within

 `ps --help simple` - Will list all flags to use with the ps command